- As low as $521/Night

 Summary:

 This welcoming rental offers visitors convenient access to all the city has to offer.
 Located on the 1st floor of a historic Charleston single home constructed in the late 1800s, the rental overlooks candy-colored historic homes that dot the neighborhood & provides a true Charleston experience for guests.
-Walkable to MUSC, CofC, King Street’s most fashionable retail and eateries, & more.
+Walkable to MUSC, CofC, King Street’s most trendy retail and eateries, & more.

 The Space: